Kons64/Kons64/README.md

 - 👋 Hi, I’m Carolus
-- 👀 I’m interested in Computer Science, Software engineering, and Cybersecurity
+- 👀 I’m interested in Computer Science, Software Engineering, and Cybersecurity
-- 🌱 I’m currently learning Computer Science and Criminal Justice @ Michigan State
+- 🌱 I graduated from Michigan State University with a B.S. in 2022.
-- 📫 How to reach me: huangm18@msu.edu
+- 📫 How to reach me: m1084061702@gmail.com